nickkossolapov/in-bed/README.md

 A remake of a site for a [friend](https://www.instagram.com/in__bed/).

-To add a bit of functionality and a responsive design to an otherwise static desktop website, I remade it using React.
+To add a bit of functionality and a responsive design to an otherwise static desktop website, I remade it using exclusively React and vanilla CSS.
 This is that remake.

 ### Dependencies